 Step 3: Close medical monitoring

-Our clinical-researchers monitor the volunteers daily to see if they develop malaria.
+Our clinical-researchers monitor the study participants on a daily basis to see if they develop malaria.
 If the malaria infection was successful, this is always the case.
-A volunteer will develop malaria within a maximum of 21 days, but usually between the 7th and 11th day after exposure to the infected mosquitoes.
-For this reason, beginning on the 6th day after exposure, volunteers will be tested daily during which blood samples will be taken until the infection is detected.
+A participant will develop malaria within a maximum of 21 days, but usually between the 7th and 11th day after exposure to the infected mosquitoes.
+For this reason, beginning on the 6th day after exposure, participants will be tested daily during which blood samples will be taken until the infection is detected.

 Step 4: Malaria treatment